Microscopic theory of spin Seebeck effect in antiferromagnets: Model

 \subsection{Spin-wave dispersion in the N\'eel phase}

 In this subsection, we summarize the spin-wave theory for the N\'eel phase of Eq.~(\ref{ModelHamiltonian-AFM})~\cite{Kubo1952,Yosida}.
-The ordered state consists of two sublattices A and B, and the spin moment is parallel to the $z$ axis due to the anisotropy $D$, as shown in Fig.~\ref{FIG:AntiferromagneticPhase}(a).
-Following the standard Holstein-Primakov (HP) transformation, we can approximate the spin operators on A and B sublattices as
+The ordered state consists of two sublattices A and B, and the spin moment is parallel to the $z$ axis owing to the anisotropy $D$, as shown in Fig.~\ref{FIG:AntiferromagneticPhase}(a).
+Following the standard Holstein-Primakoff (HP) transformation, we can approximate the spin operators on A and B sublattices as